bigdatabr/deirokay/docs/source/concepts/statements.rst

 Special Parameters for Statements
 =================================

-There are special parameter names, which are actually directives to pass attributes regarding the statement itself, and not the statement type.
+There are special parameter names, which actually are directives to pass attributes regarding the statement itself, and not the statement type.
 They are:

 - **type**: It defines the statement type itself, so it cannot be used as a parameter name.
-Should be set to *custom* in case of custom statements, and the statement class location should be declared in **location**.
+Should be set to *custom* in case of custom statements.
+In this case, the statement class location should be declared using the **location** attribute.

 - **severity**: Set a severity level for a statement in case of failure.
   It must be an integer value, conventionally from 1 (minimal) to 5